 .
 In traditional scalar processing, performing the operation x + y

 For larger vectors, the process remains fundamentally the same.
-The only difference is that the processor first partitions the vectors into sub-vectors that fit the register's capacity.
-After this, the processor computes all the operations within each segment simultaneously, repeating the procedure for each sub-vector.
+The only difference is that the processor first partitions the vectors into sub-vectors that fit within the register's capacity.
+After this, the processor computes all the operations within each sub-vector simultaneously, repeatedly applying the same the procedure for every sub-vector.

-The previous analysis shows that SIMD applies to computations involving collections.
-Based on this, we can identify two types of operations that can potentially benefit from SIMD instructions: for-loops and broadcasting.
-The compiler implements it automatically in the latter case, without requiring any special consideration from the user.
+Based on the previous discussion, we can identify two types of operations that can potentially benefit from SIMD instructions: for-loops and broadcasting.

-Instead, the upcoming sections will focus on the application of SIMD in for-loops.
-This will require exploring the conditions under which SIMD instructions can be applied.
+In the case of broadcasting, the compiler implements SIMD automatically, without any user intervention.
+Instead, the application of SIMD in for-loops isn't guaranteed.
+This is why the upcoming sections will identify conditions under which SIMD instructions can be applied effectively.
 If these conditions aren't met, SIMD will become infeasible or substantially reduce its effectiveness.
-In addition to elaborating on these conditions, we'll provide guidance on how to address scenarios that don't conform to them.
+Given this, we'll also provide guidance on how to handle scenarios that aren't well-suited for SIMD.

 To pave the way and shift our attention to for-loops, we conclude this section by illustrating the automatic application of SIMD in broadcasting.